Code4Community/brutus-ball/ReferenceSheet.md

 - Make skins for the game
     - Tanks, Snowballs, Football, etc.
 - Distinguish Player 1, Player 2 graphically so they don't look very different
     - Don't be racist though y'all
+- Implement a backend that lets people send us their code

 ## Interface Work